byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 Tree creation

-- ArrowFunction -> Block can be combined into a single element (probably just drop the block one)
-- Drop the `Program` node - not needed as a parent
+- Drop the `Program` node - not needed as a parent -- attempted this but it created a synthetic node...
 - Add a symbol or marker to indicate if something is exported

 Design: